Kenneth C. M. Sills

-Kenneth Charles Morton Sills (December 5, 1879 – November 15, 1954) was the eighth president of Bowdoin College and the third to be an alumnus.
+Kenneth Charles Morton Sills (December 5, 1879 – November 15, 1954) was an American academic the eighth president of Bowdoin College and the third to be an alumnus.

 Life and career

 Born in Halifax, Nova Scotia, Sills moved at the age of one with his parents, Charles Morton and Elizabeth Sills to Portland, Maine, United States.
 He graduated from Butler Elementary School and Portland High School before attending Bowdoin College.
 In 1901 Sills graduated summa cum laude from Bowdoin, where he was appointed to Phi Beta Kappa and Delta Kappa Epsilon.
 He pursued graduate degrees at Columbia University and Harvard University afterwards.